hacss/hacss/README.md

 3. Hacss configuration is function-oriented, offering greater control and flexibility.
-Instead of [`breakPoints`](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L15), for example, Hacss has [`scopes`](config/scopes.js) which can be used for media queries; however, when combined with another CSS preprocessor such as Less, Sass, or PostCSS, `scopes` enable additional use cases such as nesting under a parent selector for namespacing, etc. Instead of a [map of global variables](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L6), Hacss uses [`globalMapArg`](config/index.js) to allow global variable lookups as well as other transformations.
+Instead of [`breakPoints`](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L15), for example, Hacss has [`scopes`](guides/config.md#scopes) which can be used for media queries; however, when combined with another CSS preprocessor such as Less, Sass, or PostCSS, `scopes` enable additional use cases such as nesting under a parent selector for namespacing, etc. Instead of a [map of global variables](https://github.com/acss-io/atomizer/blob/fc0d460e2e0f82acaa3d626da03193b9895c8010/examples/example-config.js#L6), Hacss uses [`globalMapArg`](guides/config.md#globalMapArg) to allow global variable lookups as well as other transformations.

+For more, see the [guides](./guides).